 01 — Intro.
 And Radio Derb is on the air!
 Yes, folks, time for another survey of the passing scenery as we slide down History's razor blade.
 This is your omnividently genial host John Derbyshire offering a reactionary perspective on the human comedy.

-02 — O meets business leaders.
+02 — Obama converts to capitalism!
 OK, listen up now, class, we're going to have a pop quiz.
 Everybody ready?
 Here we go.
 Tell me who said the following thing: "The business of America is business."
 Anyone know that?

 Yes, it's hard to believe, I know.
 You recall when we were doing the class reading of Dreams from My Father, how on page 135 Obama describes his few months working in the private sector, how he felt like, quote, "a spy behind enemy lines"?
 Well, somewhere in these last few months our president has had an epiphany.